Easy Living (1937 film)

 Easy Living is a 1937 American screwball comedy film, directed by Mitchell Leisen, written by Preston Sturges from a story by Vera Caspary, and starring Jean Arthur, Edward Arnold, and Ray Milland.
-Many of the supporting players (William Demarest, Franklin Pangborn, Luis Alberni, Robert Greig, Olaf Hytten, and Arthur Hoyt) became a major part of Sturges' regular stock company of character actors in his subsequent films.
+Many of the supporting players (William Demarest, Franklin Pangborn, Luis Alberni, Robert Greig, Olaf Hytten, and Arthur Hoyt) became part of Sturges's regular stock company of character actors in his subsequent films.

 Ralph Rainger and Leo Robin composed the song "Easy Living" for the film, and it has since become a jazz standard, made famous by Billie Holiday, Ella Fitzgerald, and many other jazz singers.

 The film bears no relation to the 1949 RKO drama by the same name.

 Plot

 J.B.
 Ball, the third richest banker in America, has a fight with his son John Jr. over breakfast.
 It ends with the son leaving, determined to prove that he can make his own way.
 Ball becomes infuriated after learning that his wife Jenny bought a $58,000 sable fur coat ($1.3M in 2025) and he decides it has to be returned.
 After finding many fur coats in her closet, Ball grabs the sable coat.
 Jenny takes it from him, and a chase takes them to the roof of their New York City penthouse.
 He throws it over the edge.

 It lands on Mary Smith while she is riding to work on a double-decker bus.
 When she tries to return it, he tells her to keep it, without telling her how costly it is.
 He also buys her an expensive new hat to replace the one damaged in the incident, causing Van Buren, the owner of the shop, to mistake her for Ball's mistress.
 Van Buren loses no time in spreading the word.
 When Mary shows up for work, her straitlaced boss suspects her of behaving improperly to get a coat she obviously cannot afford and fires her to protect the reputation of the Boy's Constant Companion, the magazine he publishes.